 Deaf & Hard of Hearing Customers

-We are pleased to announce that we will have Jack’s Sign Language Interpreting Services on site again this year from Friday – Sunday providing BSL Interpreting.
+For Season Nine Jack’s Sign Language Interpreting Services were on site from Friday – Sunday providing BSL Interpreting and they will be back again for Season Ten.
 If you are a deaf or hard of hearing customer please ensure you fill out our Accessibility Form so we know you’re on site and you can make the most of these services.

-On top of interpreting both our Friday headliner, Bombay Bicycle Club & Saturday headliner, Robyn, along with various talks and workshops such as Letters Live, What Words Are Ours? and Tall Tails BSL Stories, we would like to know your suggestions on what we have interpreted.
+Season Nine performances that were interpreted included our Friday headliner, Bombay Bicycle Club & Saturday headliner, Robyn, along with various talks and workshops such as Letters Live, What Words Are Ours? and Tall Tails BSL Stories.
+For Season Ten we would like to know your suggestions on what we have interpreted.
 We hope to have a static Interpreter Stall where our deaf patrons can come and choose what they want to see.
 There may also be the possibility to have a roaming service.
-Please send all suggestions to firstname.lastname@example.org
+Please send all suggestions to email@example.com

 We operate this scheme for eligible Teen and Adult guests only.

 To book this, please do not book a ticket for your personal assistant as this will not be refunded if you are approved for a free ticket.
 Book the required number of Accessible Festival Ticket(s) (minus personal assistant).
 Then apply for your free personal assistant ticket and submit the supporting documentation required using our Accessibility Requirements Application Form.

 Accepted supporting documentation includes: DLA/PIP (front copy only) ~ Verifiable Medical Professional’s letter ~ The Nimbus Access Card ~ D/deaf or blind registration ~ Blue Badge Parking & Valid Photo I.D.

 The personal assistant ticket is provided on the expectation that your PA is willing and able to assist you throughout your visit and would be available and able to help you in the event of an evacuation.